elliottmorris/politicaldata/README.md

 I’ve written a detailed guide on using R for analyzing political data, [*A Guide to Analyzing (American) Political Data in R*](https://www.thecrosstab.com/project/r-politics-guide/), that uses many of the functions and datasets from this package.
-IfThe included use casesxtend beyond the examples in the function documentation, and thid readme
+The example use cases extend beyond those in the function documentation and this readme.

 # Installation